weecology/DeepForest/docs/FAQ.md

 OSError: cannot identify image file '/Users/ben/Downloads/NAIP/East_ben.tif'
 ```

 The python image library requires three band unsigned 8 bit images.
 Sometimes geotiff files have no-data values greater than 255 or other file types.
 To ensure unsigned 8bit rasters, we can use any number of programs.
-For example in R
+For example in R using the raster package

 ```
 library(raster)